Seirdy/seirdy.one/content/meta/site-design.md

 SC 3.1.6 Pronunciation
 : I do not yet provide any pronunciation information.

 I have only tested WCAG compliance in mainstream browser engines (Blink, Gecko, WebKit).
+Full details on how I meet every WCAG success criterion are on a separate page: [Details on WCAG 2.2 conformance](../wcag-conformance/)

 I also go further than WCAG in many aspects: